Assessment of qualifications and PLT

 Determinations are made with reference to the Uniform Principles for Assessing Qualifications of Overseas Applicants for Admission to the Australian Legal Profession.

-Please allow between 4 to 6 weeks for assessment applications to be determined.
+Please allow between 10 to 12 weeks for assessment applications to be determined.
+Please note that this turnaround time may fluctuate due to demand.

 Assessment of Practical Legal Training (PLT)